 - About 90% of the ice that we can find on the Earth is located in Antarctica.

-Learning About the Continents – Free Printables and Resources on Antarctica – The frozen continent is full of ice and snow all year round.
+The frozen continent is full of ice and snow all year round.
 It’s also full of interesting facts kids will enjoy.
 Add these Antarctica free printables and resources to your lessons on the 7 continents.

 Montessori-Inspired Arctic And Antarctic Unit (Hundreds of Resources) – Montessori resources and materials include engaging, fun, and hands-on activities that bring about critical thinking and exploration in kids.
 Your kids will enjoy hundreds of Montessori-inspired Antarctica resources to choose from.